AlbinBjerhem/mongoDB_books/documentation/manuelTesting.md

 - **Status Code**: `200 OK`
 - **Response Time**: `18 ms`
 - **Response Body**: Contains authors with the first name "Quintin".
+- **Test Result**: Test Passed: API returned correct data with specific filter

 ### Test Details in Postman
 - **Name of Test**: GET 4.
 Authors
-- **Location**: Books_API > Manual testing > Test 04 > GET 4.
+- **Location**: Books_API > API Tests > Test 04 > GET 4.
 Authors

 ---

 # Manual Test 4: Books

 ## Test Case

+## Manual
 "Test if the API returns the correct data when querying with specific filters or search criteria."

+## Automatic
+"Create an automated test that sends a request with specific filters or search criteria and checks if the API returns the correct data."

+## Motivation
+This test will check if my API is able to search for specific titles in my books API and only show that result.
+There is no need for seperate tests here, the Body contains the title of the book and the Test Results the automatic test.

 ## Test Steps
-1. Send a GET request to /api/books with the query parameter title=Science Fiction.
+1. Send a GET request to /api/books with the query parameter title=Duck Tales and Turle Butts.
 2. Expect status code: 200 OK.
-3. Inspect the response body to confirm that only books with the title "Science Fiction" are returned.
+3. Inspect the response body to confirm that only books with the title "Duck Tales and Turle Butts" are returned.

 ## Expected Results
 - The response status code should be 200 OK.
-- The response body should contain books with the title "Science Fiction".
+- The response body should contain books with the title "Duck Tales and Turle Butts".

 ### Actual Test Results
 - **Status Code**: `200 OK`
 - **Response Time**: `59 ms`
-- **Response Body**: Contains books with the title "Science Fiction".
+- **Response Body**: Contains books with the title "Duck Tales and Turle Butts".
+- **Test Result**: Test Passed: API returned correct data with specific filter

 ### Test Details in Postman
 - **Name of Test**: GET 4.
 Books
-- **Location**: Books_API > Manual testing > Test 04 > GET 4.
+- **Location**: Books_API > API Tests > Test 04 > GET 4.
 Books

 ---

-# Manual Testing 5: Authors
+# Manual & Automatic Test 5: Authors

 ## Test Case

+## Manual
 "Verify that the API returns paginated results when a large number of records are requested."

+## Automatic
+"Write an automated test to verify that the API returns paginated results when a large number of records are requested."

+## Motivation
+Here we are testing so that the API returns the information from the database in a more manageble format so the users dont get overwhelmed.
+In this test I have both the manual and automatic test included.
+There is no real need for a separate one.

 ## Test Steps
 1. Send a GET request to /api/authors with query parameters page=1 and limit=10.